kaywoz/kaywoz/README.md

 ---

-## ⚡ The current state of the homelab can be found below;
+## ⚡ The current state of the homelab and extras can be found below;

 Down... it's down...
 Changed basically all the hypervisor hardware but will update this space when possible: